a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 As engineering leaders, we usually care about stewarding our engineering resources effectively - optimizing stakeholder outcomes and business impact.
 We can [estimate outcomes and impact](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity-part-2) roughly down to team or feature precision.
 Further precision yields indirect effects, so we optimize outputs instead.
 This is where productivity metrics cause issues.
 Productivity is only meaningful for an activity where all stakeholders [share the same understanding](https://doi.org/10.48550/arXiv.2111.04302) of desired outputs and their production timescale.
 When that's true for each of a developer's activities, then we can measure each activity's productivity.
 Finally we roll those measures up to a single developer productivity metric... in theory.
 What single number aggregates diverse efficiencies like coding a feature, sharing domain knowledge with a coworker, meeting once a year to troubleshoot or prevent scalability issues, and writing a script that saves all teammates future time?
 What action do we take when that number changes?
 See the problems?

 Productivity aggregated by developer or team isn't meaningful or actionable.
-It isn't useful to improve the outcomes and business impact we care about ¹.
+It isn't useful to improve the outcomes and business impact we care about.
 Apply efficiency metrics to common workflows for greater usefulness.

 ## Developer Productivity (Term) Accuracy